 Curled-up?
-Tennis star Serena Williams is here to give you few hairstyling tips - In.com
+Tennis star Serena Williams is here to give you few hairstyling tips - in.com

 Tennis sensation Serena Williams needs no introduction.
 She rules on the court, but, hey we do not need to blabber about her skills here.
 Also, those who follow the athlete on social media will agree that when it comes to fashion she loves to experiment and how.
-Williams loves being bold does not abide by the safe mantra- and that same in the couture she opts for.
+Williams loves being bold and does not abide by the safe mantra- which is also seen in the couture she opts for.

 The 23-time Grand Slam winner is not just stylish, but equal parts a celebrity who loves to experiment with many hairdos.
 So here, we’ve compiled a few of her hairstyles for all the curly hair babes out there.
 Start taking notes ASAP.